ncguilbeault/BonZeb/README.md

 * Bonsai - Vision Library
 * Bonsai - Vision Design Library
 * Bonsai - Windows Input Library

+# Getting Started with Bonsai
+Bonsai is a powerful programming language with a visual programming interface that uses graphs, also called workflows, to represent data processing pipelines in the interactive development environement.
+If you are just learning about Bonsai for the first time, see the `Getting Started` folder to learn more about how to get started using Bonsai.
+If you are already familiar with Bonsai and how it works, feel free to skip this section.

 # Video Acquisition
 BonZeb provides modules for interfacing with Allied Vision, Teledyne Dalsa, and Euresys CameraLink Frame Grabber hardware devices for high-speed video acquisition.